 Trichotillomania will run for cover at the sight of hypnotherapy!

 If you’re tired of hair pulling then have a read of this page and then get in touch.
 I’ve used hypnotherapy for trichotillomania in Reading, Oxford, Wallingford, Thame and Holborn, London.
+I’ve worked with others, using zoom, from around the country and beyond its borders.
 Others have stopped the habit before you.
 You could be next if you’re ready, willing and fed up enough.

 I also offer hypnotherapy online for trichotillomania, using vsee, zoom or whatsap.
 Please get in touch for more details as to how this works.